Cheryl Regehr Early Career Teaching Award

 • Four Faculty representatives, two of which shall be members of the Teaching Academy

-Nomination Procedure
+Nomination Structure

 Nominations are solicited from members of the University community.
 A complete nomination package will include the following and should be submitted with the ECTA coversheet and checklist and a table of contents:

-• Teaching philosophy statement written by the candidate (two to three pages).
+• Teaching philosophy statement

 • Self-nominations are not accepted.

 • It is the responsibility of the nominator to ensure that the nomination package is complete.
-Incomplete nomination packages will not be considered by the Selection Committee.
+Incomplete packages will not be considered by the Selection Committee.

 Contact

-Office of the Vice-Provost, Innovations in Undergraduate Education
+Office of the Vice-Provost, Teaching & Learning.

 awards.provost@utoronto.ca